 This course addresses strategies for teaching undergraduate-level Dance Composition.
-Students take the course in concert with assisting in leading an undergraduate-level composition course taught by a faculty member.
+Students act as assistants and co-teachers to the lead faculty member.
 In this capacity, they will lead exercises and provide critical feedback sessions for students.
-They will be assessed through these and other assignments, including self-evaluation papers, teaching philosophy statements, and the creation of a syllabus for beginning-level dance composition students.
+They will be assessed through these and other assignments, including self-evaluation papers, teaching philosophy statements, composition course descriptions, and the creation of a syllabus for beginning-level dance composition students.